acoustic-content-samples/sample-js-helper/README.md

 The sample WCH API helper provided here illustrates the above use cases in a straightforward minimalist manner.
 For production applications, you would include support for all endpoints required by the application, use the JS framework of choice for your development organization and applications, and provide additional error handling based on the framework chosen.

-ownload the sample wchhelper.js to your local web application project (eg, as js/wchhelper.js ) and load it with
+Download the sample wchhelper.js to your local web application project (eg, as js/wchhelper.js ) and load it with

 `<script src="js/wchhelper.js">`